thefriendlybeasts/mr_pig/README.md

 ## Browser and URL
 By default, Mr. Pig will open your site in Google Chrome Canary and use the URL http://localhost:8080 (this is where you would access your site if you used our [Vagrant setup for Statamic](https://github.com/thefriendlybeasts/vagrant-statamic)).
 If you prefer another browser or URL, simply open `mr_pig.preferences.yaml` and update the values to your liking.

-Technically, any option in `mr_pig.yaml` can be overridden in `mr_pig.preferences.yaml`, but you should almost **never** do this.
+Technically, any option in `mr_pig.yaml` can be overridden in `mr_pig.preferences.yaml`, but you should almost **never** do this (and it's not supported).
 For most sites, you want all settings in `mr_pig.yaml` to be shared by everyone working on the site. `mr_pig.preferences.yaml`, on the other hand, is for personal preferences that do not affect other developers.

 ## Everything else